 - 4. Where a matter arises at a meeting which directly relates to one of your Disclosable Pecuniary Interests as set out in Table 1, you must disclose the interest, not participate in any discussion or vote on the matter and must not remain in the room unless you have been granted a dispensation.
 If it is a 'sensitive interest', you do not have to disclose the nature of the interest, just that you have an interest.
 Dispensation may be granted in limited circumstances, to enable you to participate and vote on a matter in which you have a disclosable pecuniary interest. - 5.
-Where you have a Disclosable Pecuniary Interest on a matter to be considered or is being considered by you as a member of any Council Body in exercise of your role on that Council Body, you must not take any steps or further steps in the matter apart from arranging for someone else to deal with it.
+[Where you have a disclosable pecuniary interest on a matter to be considered or is being considered by you as a Cabinet member in exercise of your executive function, you must notify the Monitoring Officer of the interest and must not take any steps or further steps in the matter apart from arranging for someone else to deal with it]

-Disclosure of Extended Registerable Interests
+Disclosure of Other Registerable Interests

-6. Where a matter arises at a meeting which directly relates to the financial interest or wellbeing of one of your Extended Registerable Interests (as set out in Table 2), you must disclose the interest.
-You must not take part in any discussion or vote on the matter and must not remain in the room unless you have been granted a dispensation by the Standards Committee.
+6. Where a matter arises at a meeting which directly relates to the financial interest or wellbeing of one of your Other Registerable Interests (as set out in Table 2), you must disclose the interest.
+You may speak on the matter only if members of the public are also allowed to speak at the meeting but otherwise must not take part in any discussion or vote on the matter and must not remain in the room unless you have been granted a dispensation.
 If it is a 'sensitive interest', you do not have to disclose the nature of the interest.

-Disclosure of Other Interests
+Disclosure of Non-Registerable Interests

-7. Where a matter arises at a meeting which directly relates to your financial interest or well-being (and is not a Disclosable Pecuniary Interest set out in Table 1) or a financial interest or well-being of a relative or close associate, you must disclose the interest.
-You must not take part in any discussion or vote on the matter and must not remain in the room unless you have been granted a dispensation.
-If it is a 'sensitive interest', you do not have to disclose the nature of the interest.

-- 8. Where a matter arises at a meeting which affects - a. your own financial interest or well-being; - b. a financial interest or well-being of a relative or close associate; or - c. a financial interest or wellbeing of a body included under Extended Registrable Interests as set out in Table 2 you must disclose the interest.
+- 7. Where a matter arises at a meeting which directly relates to your financial interest or well-being (and is not a Disclosable Pecuniary Interest set out in Table 1) or a financial interest or well-being of a relative or close associate, you must disclose the interest.
+You may speak on the matter only if members of the public are also allowed to speak at the meeting.
+Otherwise you must not take part in any discussion or vote on the matter and must not remain in the room unless you have been granted a dispensation.
+If it is a 'sensitive interest', you do not have to disclose the nature of the interest. - 8.
+Where a matter arises at a meeting which affects - a. your own financial interest or well-being; - b. a financial interest or well-being of a relative or close associate; or - c. a financial interest or wellbeing of a body included under Other Registrable Interests as set out in Table 2 you must disclose the interest.
 In order to determine whether you can remain in the meeting after disclosing your interest the following test should be applied

-- 9. Where a matter (referred to in paragraph 8 above) affects the financial interest or well-being: - a. to a greater extent than it affects the financial interests of the majority of inhabitants of the ward affected by the decision and; - b. a fair-minded and informed observer would conclude that you are biased towards an interest to such extent that it would impair your ability to make a decision in the public interest and/or the Council's interest.
+- 9. Where a matter (referred to in paragraph 8 above) affects the financial interest or well-being: - a. to a greater extent than it affects the financial interests of the majority of inhabitants of the ward affected by the decision and; - b. a reasonable member of the public knowing all the facts would believe that it would affect your view of the wider public interest

-You must not take part in any discussion or vote on the matter and must not remain in the room unless you have been granted a dispensation.
+You may speak on the matter only if members of the public are also allowed to speak at the meeting.
+Otherwise you must not take part in any discussion or vote on the matter and must not remain in the room unless you have been granted a dispensation.